BORROWASH (or BURROWASH), Derbyshire

 The Derby Canal runs through the heart of Borrowash.
 The village sits on the eastern edge of Derby city.
 There are photographs of Borrowash at Derby Photos provided by Andy.

 There is bus service out of Derby to Borrowash.

 Passenger rail service ceased in 1966 and the railway station was demolished in 1994.

 - Rosemary LOCKIE provides a transcription of the Burrowash entry from Pigot & Co's Commercial Directory for Derbyshire (1835).

 - Ann ANDREWS provides a transcription of the Borrowash entry under Ockbrook from Kelly's Directory of the Counties of Derby, Notts, Leicester and Rutland (1891).

-- The transcription of the section for Borrowash from the National Gazetteer (1868) provided by Colin HINSON.
+- Colin HINSON provides the transcription of the section for Borrowash from the National Gazetteer (1868).

 - The Traces of War website tells us that there is one Commonwealth War Grave in the Balmoral Road Cemetery.

 - There is a war memorial shared with Ockbrook parish.
 A photograph and list of names can be found at WW1 Yorkshires.

 - The one Commonwealth War Grave in the Balmoral Cemetery is: DAVIS, Maurice Henry, trooper, Royal Armoured Corps, died 27 June 1943, in grave D. He was the son of William and Edith.